RI/(S)MOM renormalizations of overlap quark bilinears with different levels of hypercubic smearing: Test the renormalization

 In the right panel of figure~\ref{fig:pion-mass} we plot the pion mass squared as a function of the renormalized quark mass $m_q^R(2\mbox{ GeV};\msbar)=m_q/Z_S^\msbar(2\mbox{ GeV})$, where $Z_S^\msbar(2\mbox{ GeV})$ are given in table~\ref{tab:z_hyp}.
 Then we find that all data points can be fitted to one linear function $(am_\pi)^2=A'\cdot am_q^R + B'$.
 Thus, after applying renormalization for the different smearing cases one can expect to obtain a renormalized light quark mass independent of smearing with the given statistics.

-Due to the correlation between the data with different HYP smearing steps, the independence of smearing can be checked with even higher precision.
+Because of the correlation between the data with different HYP smearing steps, the independence of smearing can be checked with even higher precision.
 We calculate the point 4-4-4 grid source~\cite{xQCD:2010pnl} propagators on two time slices on about 40 configurations, and construct the meson correlators with different gamma matrices.
 Such a setup is equivalent to $4^3\times2=128$ measurements per configuration of the following point source meson correlator at short distance